lauhaide/clads/README.md

 ## The XWikis Corpus

+**Our XWikis corpus is now on HuggingFace datasets.
+Follow [this link](https://huggingface.co/datasets/GEM/xwikis) to find all language subsets available for download.**

-**You can create the corpus using the instructions below.
-The original XWikis Corpus is available in [this data repository](https://datashare.ed.ac.uk/handle/10283/4188).**
+The original XWikis corpus is available at [XWikis Corpus](https://datashare.ed.ac.uk/handle/10283/4188).

-Instructions to re-create our corpus and extract other languages are available [here](./XWikis-Corpus).
+Instructions to re-create our corpus and extract different languages are available [here](./XWikis-Corpus).

 ## Cross-lingual Summarisation Code